 We are proud of the innovation, dedication, professionalism and tenacity of our physicians, employees and volunteers.
 More than any building or technology, it's our people who make Fraser Health distinct.

-Current full registration with the College of Physical Therapists of British Columbia (CPTBC) and two (2) years post-graduate experience in a community, geriatric or rehabilitation setting.
+•Current full registration with the College of Physical Therapists of British Columbia (CPTBC) and •Two (2) years post-graduate experience in a community, geriatric or rehabilitation setting.
+Proven Abilities:

 •Knowledge of physiotherapy theory and practice within a patient and family centered model of care. •Strong awareness of the CPTBC standards of practice and practice guidelines for clinical practitioners. •Broad knowledge of other medical professions and their role in patient care. •Ability to communicate effectively and respectfully with patients and all members of the interprofessional care team, both verbally (one-on-one and in groups) and in writing. •Comfortable teaching patients, caregivers, rehabilitation assistants and other health care providers. •Ability to work independently and in collaboration in a team environment. •Ability to establish workload priorities and adjust to unexpected events.